Skip to content

 By default, TheHive stores audit logs in Apache Cassandra via JanusGraph.
 However, if your organization generates a large volume of audit logs, you can switch to Elasticsearch.

-This topic provides step-by-step instructions for configuring TheHive's audit log storage in Elasticsearch for existing instances, including the option to migrate historical logs from JanusGraph.
+This topic provides step-by-step instructions for configuring TheHive audit log storage in Elasticsearch for existing instances, including the option to migrate historical logs from JanusGraph.

-For new installations, refer to the Step-by-Step Guide for instructions.
+For new installations, refer to the installation guide for instructions.

 Reasons to consider Elasticsearch